-Using mut, we are allowed to change the value that x binds to from 5 to 6.
-In some cases you’ll want to make a binding mutable because it makes the code easier to understand than an implementation that only uses immutable bindings.
+Using mut, we’re allowed to change the value that x binds to from 5 to 6.
+In some cases, you’ll want to make a binding mutable because it makes the code easier to understand than an implementation that only uses immutable bindings.
 In cases where you’re using large data structures, mutating an instance in place may be faster than copying and returning newly allocated instances.
-It all depends on the tradeoffs you want to make in your situation.
+It all depends on the trade-offs you want to make in your situation.

 Shadowing

-As we saw in the guessing game tutorial, we can declare new bindings with the same name as a previous binding, and the new binding shadows the previous binding.
-We say that the first binding is shadowed by the second, which means that the second binding’s value is what you will see when you use the variable.
-We can shadow a binding by using the same binding’s name and repeating the use of the let keyword as follows:
+As you saw in the guessing game tutorial in Chapter 2, you can declare new bindings with the same name as a previous binding, and the new binding shadows the previous binding.
+Rustaceans say that the first binding is shadowed by the second, which means that the second binding’s value is what you’ll see when you use the variable.
+You can shadow a binding by using the same binding’s name and repeating the use of the let keyword as follows:

 Filename: src/main.rs